BeTomorrow/react-native-file-logger/README.md

 #### FileLogger.configure(options?): Promise

 Initialize the file-logger with the specified options.
-As soon as the returned promise is resolved, all `console` calls are appended to the log file.
+As soon as the returned promise is resolved, all `console` calls are appended to a log file.
 To ensure that no logs are missing, it is good practice to `await` this call at the launch of your app.

 | Option | Description | Default |
 | --- | --- | --- |